 Let’s take a closer look below.

-L-Tyrosine Review Summary
+L-Tyrosine in Summary

 L-Tyrosine is an amino acid important for the production of dopamine and norepinephrine, two neurotransmitters critical for cognitive function and mood regulation in humans.
 L-Tyrosine has been shown to improve mental performance under stress and may also help to protect against age-related cognitive decline conditions such as Parkinson’s Disease.
 The available evidence suggests that L-Tyrosine is safe and well-tolerated.